 The best part of using data, the hidden secret of superior law firm management, is that data does not care about personalities.
 It speaks for itself.
 Focus on your firm’s metrics and the health of the business — not the ego — and your firm will thrive.

 With the metrics in place, there is an art to ensuring that your firm’s human capital is collectively living up to its potential.
 That art includes being nimble, choosing top talent, building people up and ensuring diversification.

-Choosing the best talent for your firm not only means hiring people with the right skills and experience, but you must also ensure your firm is diversified and that you include non-lawyer talent in the equation.
+Choosing the best talent for your firm not only means hiring people with the right skills and experience, but also ensuring your firm is diversified and that you include non-lawyer talent in the equation.
 Lawyers should not be wearing too many hats in the firm.
 Non-lawyer talent such as marketing professionals, intake specialists and comptrollers can showcase their expertise in ways that a lawyer cannot.